LiveFlightApp/Connect-Windows/README.md

   * Saitek X52 Pro
   * Logitech Extreme 3D

-  Gamepads might not work perfectly at this time.
+  Gamepads might not work perfectly at this time, this will be improved in the future.

 Project Descriptions